Chrotesque/ci-portfolio-project-2/README.md

 ## Content & Media
 - All content was written by the developer
 - Vector graphics contained within the index.html were created by the developer
-- The color palette was created by the developer himself, based off of <a href="https://www.pagecloud.com/blog/best-google-fonts-pairings" target="_blank">this article</a>
+- The color palette was created by the developer himself, <a href="https://www.pagecloud.com/blog/best-google-fonts-pairings" target="_blank">this article</a> was the starting point
 - The font Nunito is being provided by <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>
 - Icons from <a href="https://fontawesome.com/" target="_blank">Font Awesome</a>